1st debate highlights stakes in New Mexico race for governor - NewsBreak

 Recent Republican losses at the ballot box have locked the GOP out of all statewide elected offices and the state Supreme Court, as Democratic majorities lead in both chambers of the Legislature.

+Lujan Grisham, the state’s third consecutive Hispanic governor, has cast herself as a staunch defender of access to abortion.
+In 2021, she helped legislators repealed a dormant 1969 statute that outlawed most abortion procedures as felonies.
+In August, the governor pledged $10 million to a clinic that would provide abortions and other pregnancy care.

-On issues of criminal justice, Ronchetti has pledged to back police officers by restoring immunity from prosecution to policing agencies, while railing against the state’s pretrial release system.
+On issues of criminal justice, Ronchetti has pledged to back police officers by restoring immunity from prosecution, while railing against the state’s pretrial release system.
 A voter-approved constitutional amendment in 2016 made it harder to deny bail while defendants await trial.

-“We have soft-on-crime judges and we still have catch-and-release,” said Ronchetti, vowing a new approach to judicial appointments.
-“If you think the system is broken, she is the head of the system.”

-The GOP nominee also has pledged to deploy soldiers and police to the remote international border with Mexico to combat illegal migration and drug and human trafficking, in a plan echoing National Guard deployments by Republican governors in Arizona and Texas.
+The GOP nominee also has pledged to deploy soldiers and police to the remote international border with Mexico to combat illegal migration and drug and human trafficking, in a plan that echoes National Guard deployments by Republican governors in Arizona and Texas.

-Lujan Grisham — also critical of the state’s bail system — this year signed legislation that boosts retention pay for municipal police and sheriff’s deputies, bestows million-dollar death benefits for relatives of police killed in the line of duty and expands intervention programs to rein in gun violence.
+Lujan Grisham — also critical of the state’s bail system — recently signed legislation to expand surveillance of criminal defendants as they await trial with 24-hour monitoring of ankle-bracelet tracking devices.

-“We’re giving our police officers the raises and dignity they deserve, the professional development training, the tools to keep them safe, the equipment and vehicles, a new crime lab,” Lujan Grisham said.
+Lujan Grisham this year signed $500 million in tax rebates, reductions to taxation on sales and Social Security benefits, and a broad suite of crime-fighting initiatives.

 Libertarian Party candidate for governor Karen Bedonie was not included in the debate.